The answer to this question is not a simple one. Over the years we have learned to be very careful about how we answer it.

 No, they can live anywhere in the U.S. or reside abroad.
 They can be U.S. citizens or foreign nationals.
 However, if a majority of your board of directors are not U.S. citizens or U.S. permanent residents, then there are additional complexities.
 Please call for additional information.

-At this point, there is not yet a tax-exempt entity to which you can make a tax-deductible gift and from which you can receive a tax-deductible receipt.
+At the time of signup, there is not yet a tax-exempt entity to which you can make a tax-deductible gift and from which you can receive a tax-deductible receipt.
 So how can your fees be tax-deductible?
-Here’s the good news: We have a special legal document and procedure ($200 extra) that assures you the fees you pay us WILL be be tax-deductible to you (or whoever pays our fees).
+Here’s the good news: We have a special legal document and procedure ($200) that assures you the fees you pay us WILL be be tax-deductible to you (or whomever pays our fees).

 Other than your corporate documents (Articles, Bylaws, etc.), we do not handle anything on the state level.
 State, county and city laws and regulations vary state by state, county by county and city by city.
 Normally, you should be able to handle them on your own.
 Likewise for state tax-exempt status (automatic or almost automatic for most states) Click here to see what your state requires for state tax-exempt status.

 We e-mail you our Corporation Questionnaire and 501c3 Questionnaire(s).
 They are Word documents and consist of questions designed to elicit the required information from you.
 You type your answers right on the Questionnaires and e-mail them back to us.
 In this way, we get all the information from you to prepare all your documents.
 Of course, we give you guidance in answering the questions right on the questionnaires themselves (tips, pointers, helps, samples, suggestions, etc.), and we are also available by phone should you need additional guidance.